Figo: The New Di Stéfano

 Luís Figo

 Luís Figo, though playing for Barça for only a short time, was an adored cult hero, and “an icon of barcelonismo.”[iii]
 Maturing under the colors of Catalonia, he became one the worlds greatest footballers while playing for FC Barcelona.
-Despite his Portuguese heritage, and the fact that FC Barcelona had bought him only a few years earlier after a dispute between Italian clubs Juventus and Parma, made him available, Figo was already intrinsically woven into the identity of the Barcelona team, as defined, and promulgated, by their fans.
-In July 2000, Barcelona fans were devastated to hear that Figo had been bought for a then-world-record fee of $56 million,[iv] when they learned who he was bought by, archrival Real Madrid, devastation turned to seething anger, the depths of which soccer has rarely known.
+Despite his Portuguese heritage, and the fact that FC Barcelona had bought him only a few years earlier after a dispute between Italian clubs Juventus and Parma made him available, Figo had been intrinsically woven into the identity of the Barcelona team, as defined, and promulgated, by their fans (particularly Barca’s Ultras, the Boixos Nois).
+In July 2000, Barcelona fans were devastated to hear that Figo had been bought for a then-world-record fee of $56 million,[iv] When they learned who he was bought by, archrival Real Madrid, devastation turned to seething anger, the depths of which soccer has rarely known.
 Figo’s move to FC Barça’s mortal enemy constituted, “a special type of transgression of player-club loyalty,”[v] one which could, and would, never be forgiven.

 Figo - Pesetero Headline

 Figo would make his first appearance back in Camp Nou, now playing for the opposition, three months after his transfer, on October 22, 2000.
 The headline of Marca, a leading football periodical in Barcelona published a picture of Figo’s ear, with the headline, “Figo: Te Van a calentar la oreja (Figo, they’re going to make your ears burn).”[vi]
-Which is precisely what they did, with the fans abusing him so loudly on every corner kick that his performance ultimately suffered.
-However this would be just a preview of what was to come, as the Catalonian’s anger would not subside, seeming only to grow with time.
+Which is precisely what they did, asthe fans abused him so loudly on every corner kick that his performance ultimately suffered.
+However this would be just a preview of what was to come, as the Catalonians’s anger would not subside, and only grew with time

 El Famoso Cerdo

-Luís Figo has become an accelerant, elevating the fiery rivalry between FC Barcelona and Real Madrid to new heights of enmity.
+Luís Figo became an accelerant, and his move elevated the fiery rivalry between FC Barcelona and Real Madrid to new heights of enmity.
 That this Portuguese legend serves as the crux of contention between two fervently regionalist clubs of neighboring Spain is a testament to the new notions of player loyalty in the modern epoch of football.
 History will remember Figo through what he has come to mean to a multitude of different peoples.
-To the fans of Real Madrid, Figo was an integral transfer, who helped them to achieve continued success.
-To the nation of Portugal, he is a national hero, and arguably their greatest footballer of all time.
-Yet for the loyal fans for FC Barcelona, whose motto is fittingly, “més que un club” (More than a club), Figo will always be a traitor.
+To the fans of Real Madrid, Figo was an integral transfer, who helped them to achieve continued success and marked the start of the galácticos era in which Madrid won the Champions League and two La Liga titles.
+To the nation of Portugal, Figo is a national hero, and arguably their greatest footballer of all time.
+Yet for the fans for FC Barcelona, whose motto is fittingly, “més que un club” (More than a club), Figo will always be a traitor.

 Figo - Returns to Camp Nou